miyagis-forests/farmacy-food-kata/architecture/aws-deployment-view.md

 ![AWS deployment view](../images/inventory-db-symbol.png)

-#### ElasticSearch
+#### OpenSearch
-- The [Elasticsearch service on AWS](https://aws.amazon.com/elasticsearch-service/) (ES) is a fully managed text-based NoSQL database service that the Farmacy Food system will use for query views in different microservices.
+- The [OpenSearch service on AWS](https://aws.amazon.com/opensearch-service/) is a fully managed document-based NoSQL database service that the Farmacy Food system will use for query views in different microservices.
+It stores collections of JSON documents.
-- There will be an ES *domain* for Farmacy Food.
-This ES domain should use the Farmacy Food VPC to enable automatic secure communication between application components (microservices and batch programs) and the ES nodes.
+- There will be an OpenSearch *domain* for Farmacy Food.
+This OpenSearch domain should use the Farmacy Food VPC to enable automatic secure communication between application components (microservices and batch programs) and the OpenSearch managed cluster nodes.
-- The ES domain should use multi-AZ deployment for increased availability.
+- The OpenSearch cluster should use multi-AZ deployment for increased availability.
-- The Farmacy Food System will use ES as the *query view* to be accessed by microservices that need to only read data.
+- The Farmacy Food System will use OpenSearch as the *query view* to be accessed by microservices that need to only read data.
-For example, the **Inventory Query View** database seen below will be configured using ES.
+For example, the **Inventory Query View** database seen below will be configured using OpenSearch.

 ![AWS deployment view](../images/inventory-query-view-db-symbol.png)